OpenAlly/sigyn/src/config/README.md

 ### Required
 The `loki` property defines an object that allows configuring Loki API access.

 The `rules` property defines an array of rule objects, each representing a specific monitoring rule.

 The `notifiers` property is an object that allows configuring various notification methods.

 ### Optional
 The `templates` property defines an object that allows to reuse **template** in any rule.

+The `extends` property defines an array of the configurations **paths** to extends from.
+Theses configurations can have only `rules` and `templates` properties which works the same way as the main configuration.

 ### Schema Properties